qrux/xlfs/README.md

 	I'm not sure where to get 11.4 now that 12.1 is released; I'll post a copy once xlapp.org is up.

 My advice: run the ISO off of a USB flash drive: it's quieter and faster.
 Then, run memtest off that install image.
 Once you're done with the memtest, run the install.
 Once you get to disk partitioning, pause.
 I'll give you my config, and explain why I did it the way I did.
 I'll also try to give a reasonable alternative if you're doing things the way I did.
-Beyond that, I sort of expect that if you're tackling X/LAPP, you are...not exactly a nubsicle, so you should have a good idea of what you want to do--and how to achieve it with disk partitioning.
+Beyond that, I sort of expect that if you're tackling XLAPP, you are...not exactly a nubsicle, so you should have a good idea of what you want to do--and how to achieve it with disk partitioning.

 I decided to use 3 partitions with an MBR-style disk.
 I like being able to use fdisk.
 I created one primary partition, one extended partition that took up the remaining space.
 In general, I feel that approach is reasonable because most people want a /boot partition that's below 1024 cylinders.
 Plus, it will make life easier when we bootstrap.
 Then, in extended partition, I created two logical partitions to hold data and also to serve as the target partition where LFS was going to get installed.

 * /dev/sda1 - /
-* /dev/sda5 - /mnt/lfs - Partition for X/LAPP
+* /dev/sda5 - /mnt/lfs - Partition for XLAPP
 * /dev/sda6 - /home

 I intended to installed LFS to /dev/sda5.
 And, I used /dev/sda6 to be /home.
 Why put /home in a separate directory?
 Simple: I needed a place where I could put files that wouldn't get clobbered if I needed to wipe the LFS target partition clean (I like clean slates, I cannot lie) or if I needed to wipe the openSUSE install (even cleaner).
 Since I knew I would be writing tons of scripts and downloading lots of packages--and I didn't want all that disappearing when I "cleaned house", I made it a separate partition where I kept a backup.
 Yes, I reinstalled openSUSE-as-LFS-host.
 Several times.
 Once because of a mistake in a script that wasn't run in a chroot-jail properly.
 Other times because...I was afraid something wasn't right, and I prefer to be paranoid rather than spend needless hours on a wild goose chase.